 ESEA – Elementary and Secondary Education Act is the primary federal law affecting K-12 education.
 The most recent reauthorization of the law is also known as the No Child Left Behind Act of 2001.
 More about ESEA...

-Flexibility Waiver – Exemptions from certain provisions of the federal No Child Left Behind Act granted to Virginia by the US Department of Education on June 29, 2012.
+Flexibility Waiver – Exemptions from certain provisions of the federal No Child Left Behind Act granted to Virginia by the United States Department of Education.
+More about Flexibility Waiver ...

-Focus schools – Low-performing Title I schools required to employ a state-approved coach to assist in the development and implementation of improvement strategies.
+Focus schools – Low-performing Title I schools assigned a state-approved coach to assist in the development and implementation of improvement strategies.
+More about Focus schools ...

-Fully Accredited – The accreditation rating earned by a school when students achieve an adjusted pass rate of 75 percent in third-grade and fifth-grade English, 70 percent in mathematics and 50 percent in third-grade science and history/social science.
-Otherwise, the student results must meet the adjusted pass rate of 70 percent in each of the four core academic areas – English, mathematics, science and history/social science.
+Fully Accredited – The accreditation rating earned by a school when students achieve an adjusted pass rate of 75 percent in English, 70 percent in mathematics, science and history/social science.